wonmor/OurSafetyClip-Simulator/README.md

-# OurSafetyClip-Simulator
+# OurSafetyClip Simulator

-A web app that demonstrates the usage of an OurSafetyClip device.
+A web app that demonstrates the usage of an **OurSafetyClip** device.

 ## Dependencies
 - NextJS